Thoughts about the Imago dialogues. It is mostly intended for people who have some experience of this couple therapy.

 The frame for the sender to make requests can begin naturally if the receiver changes tack and asks: How can I help when you have that feeling or need?
 I would like to hear your requests.
 The receiver writes them down, three of them is about right.
 The receiver commits to one such behaviour change.
 Together they re-frame the raw request into a S.M.A.R.T. request, (Specific, Measurable, Achievable, Relevant and Time specific — how? when? where? how often? and how long for?).
 Dialogue about how such behaviour may be sabotaged by either party is useful.
 Closing with a statement from the sender is useful. “if you do that as planned then I will feel more hope, and it will heal something in me.”
 The advantages to the person making the changes is also worth expressing, for example “Being more expressive about my feelings will help me unblock my tensions and I’ll feel more free.”

 These conditions can’t always be predicted as occurring in a dialogue.
 A therapist can usually spot the right moment for a Request Dialogue to be activated in an Intentional Dialogue.
-It is useful however that there is some awareness that a the possibility of a piratical dialogue about behaviours is on the agenda.
+It is useful that there is some awareness that a the possibility of a practical dialogue about behaviours is on the agenda.
 Some readiness is needed as the Receiver will not be able to respond in the usual way, and may experience being cut-off unless they are prepared for the new structure.

 The Power of Behaviour Change